linrongbin16/fzfx.nvim/README.md

   - ...
 - And a lot more.

-> Please see [Demo](https://github.com/linrongbin16/fzfx.nvim/wiki/Demo) for more features & use cases.
+> Please see [Demo](https://github.com/linrongbin16/fzfx.nvim/wiki/Demo) for more use cases.

 ## ✅ Requirements